Shareholders' / Unitholders' Agreement

-The following features are included:
+The following features are standard inclusions:

 ✅ A full-form, top-tier-quality Shareholders’ Agreement or Unitholders’ Agreement that automatically adapts to govern securities issued by a company or a unit trust;